FireF4ng/C-Katana-Project/README.md

 Each of the other players chooses to play a parry or suffer 1 wound.
 Harmless players are not affected by the Battle Cry.

 ### Breathing
-You regain all your lost Resilience Points (i.e., you heal all of your wounds).
+You regain all your lost Health Points (i.e., you heal all of your wounds).
 Then, 1 other player of your choice (not you!) draws 1 card from the deck.
 You cannot heal other players.
-Breathing can be played even if you have all of your Resilience Points.
+Breathing can be played even if you have all of your Health Points.

 ### Bushido
 Play this card in front of any player, regardless of Difficulty and even if he is Harmless.
 If Bushido is in front of you at the end of your Recover Phase, you must flip over and discard the top card in the deck.
 The effect of Bushido depends on the card you turn over: